rishikarri/MyReactInterviewGuide/README.md

 The best example that comes to mind where I have used controlled components is a Material-UI Text-Field or any other input field.

+What is Redux?

+Redux is a JavaScript library used to predictably manage an application’s state.
+It is primarily used with React to build User Interfaces.